wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 			- Pregunta 4
 			  A correct system (with respect to its requirements) will be safe.
 			  True
+			  False
 				- Correcto
-			- Yes: A correct system will be safe if the requirements are adequate to ensure safety, but this is not a given.
+				  Yes: A correct system will be safe if the requirements are adequate to ensure safety, but this is not a given.
 		-
 		-
 -